Historical gate Long Ya Men

 1942 - 1945

-Japan conquers Singapore, renaming it as Shonan-to, or Light of the South.
-Japanese was taught in schools as a compulsory language and government agencies required the use of this language.
+Japan conquered Singapore, renaming it Shonan-to, or Light of the South.
+Japanese was taught in schools as a compulsory language and required in government agencies.

 Self-governance & Merger